andrewpbray/math-141-2016-spring/problem-sets/ps7-extra.md

 #### E

-What is meant by "treat statistics as a science, and not a recipe"?
+What is meant by "treat statistics as a science, and not a recipe"